Skip to main content

 • Education: Improve access to environmental data science learning

-Recent actions towards this goal have included our Director's fellowship, which covers tuition and lodging for our "coreR" course.
-We have also developed new publicly available science communication resources and hope to expand these to include more data science materials.
+Recent actions towards this goal have included our Director’s fellowship, which covers tuition and lodging for our “coreR” course.
+The Arctic Data Center has also awarded scholarships for training participants’ lodging and travel

 More on Goal Five: Education